| Search our quarter-million Q&As |

-Cleaning copper sheet metal sculptures without darkening
+-----Cleaning copper sheet metal sculptures without darkening

 I need to clean/prep fairly complex (many cuts and angles) copper sheet metal (24 gauge)sculptures to allow them to be coated with lacquers and/or patina.
 Sandblasting with sand has produced a terrible looking, very dark, brown finish.
 I am trying to end up with a clean, copper colored finish.
-I was wondering if a milder abrasive like walnut shell media ⇦ this on eBay or Amazon [affil links] or glass beads might work better.
+I was wondering if a milder abrasive like walnut shell media ⇦ on eBay or Amazon [affil link] or glass beads might work better.

 Mark Maliziaartist/designer - Ft.
 Pierce, Florida, U.S.A.